-Services that are covered for you What you must pay when you get these services Acupuncture for diagnosis other than chronic low back pain The practice of inserting needles into the body to reduce pain Up to 12 visits per calendar year maximum 50% coinsurance per visit for each visit not associated with a diagnosis of chronic low back pain.
-Acupuncture coinsurance for a diagnosis other than chronic low back pain is not applied to your maximum out-of- pocket amount Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+What you must pay when you get Services that are covered for you these services Acupuncture for diagnosis other than chronic low back pain 50% coinsurance The practice of inserting needles into the body to reduce pain up to 10 visits per per visit for each visit not associated calendar year maximum with a diagnosis of chronic low back pain.
+Acupuncture coinsurance for a diagnosis other than chronic low back pain is not applied to your maximum out-ofpocket amount Ambulance services \$200 copayment for each Medicare-Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing and ground ambulance services, to the covered ground nearest appropriate facility that can provide care only if they are furnished to a ambulance service. member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered \$400 copayment ambulance services are not for an emergency situation, it should be for each Medicaredocumented that the member's condition is such that other means of covered air transportation could endanger the person's health and that transportation by ambulance service. ambulance is medically required.
 Paramedic Intercept Services (PIS) may also be covered.
-PIS are Advanced Life Support Services that are separate from ambulance transportation.
-Per In and Out-of- Network \$300 copayment for each Medicare- covered ground ambulance service. \$500 copayment for each Medicare- covered air ambulance service.
-Medicare guidelines, these services are only covered if all three of the following conditions existed at the time of service: (1) furnished in a "rural" area (according to CMS or your state); (2) PIS were provided under contract with a volunteer ambulance \$0 copayment for each Medicare- covered Paramedic Intercept Service
+PIS are Advanced Life \$0 copayment for Support Services that are separate from ambulance transportation.
+Per each Medicarecovered Paramedic Medicare guidelines, these services are only covered if all three of the following conditions existed at the time of service: (1) furnished in a "rural" area Intercept Service (according to CMS or your state); (2) PIS were provided under contract with a volunteer ambulance covered screening mammograms.

-What you must pay when you get Services that are covered for you these services Annual Routine Physical Exam In-Network We cover one routine physical exam per calendar year.
-Additional cost share \$0 copayment for may apply to any lab or diagnostic testing performed during your visit, as the routine described for each separate service in the Medical Benefits Chart. physical exam.
-Out-of-Network \$60 copayment for the routine physical exam. 🎽 Annual wellness visit In and Out-of-Network If you've had Part B for longer than 12 months, you can get an Annual wellness visit to develop or update a personalized prevention plan based on your current There is no health and risk factors.
-This is covered once every 12 months. coinsurance, copayment or Note: Your first annual wellness visit can't take place within 12 months of your deductible for the Welcome to Medicare preventive visit.
-However, you don't need to have had a annual wellness Welcome to Medicare visit to be covered for annual wellness visits after you've visit. had Part B for 12 months.
-Bone mass measurement In and Out-of-Network For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 There is no months or more frequently if medically necessary: procedures to identify bone coinsurance, mass, detect bone loss, or determine bone quality, including a physician's copayment or interpretation of the results. deductible for Medicare-covered bone mass measurement.
+What you must pay when you get Services that are covered for you these services Annual Routine Physical Exam \$0 copayment for We cover one routine physical exam per calendar year.
+Additional cost share the routine may apply to any lab or diagnostic testing performed during your visit, as physical exam. described for each separate service in the Medical Benefits Chart. 🌥 Annual wellness visit There is no coinsurance, If you've had Part B for longer than 12 months, you can get an Annual wellness copayment or visit to develop or update a personalized prevention plan based on your current deductible for the health and risk factors.
+This is covered once every 12 months. annual wellness Note: Your first annual wellness visit can't take place within 12 months of your visit Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Bone mass measurement There is no coinsurance, For qualified individuals (generally, this means people at risk of losing bone copayment or mass or at risk of osteoporosis), the following services are covered every 24 deductible for months or more frequently if medically necessary: procedures to identify bone Medicare-covered mass, detect bone loss, or determine bone quality, including a physician's bone mass interpretation of the results. measurement.
+Breast cancer screening (mammograms) There is no coinsurance, Covered services include: copayment or One baseline mammogram between the ages of 35 and 39 deductible for One screening mammogram every 12 months for women aged 40 and older